 Finally, if you have eczema, Oolong Tea can help relieve and even get rid of the dry rashes on your skin.
 Drinking a cup or two a day in addition to using ointments can help get rid of the itchy inflammation.

 Oolong Tea can help lower your chances of cancer, high sugar levels and so much more!
 So, what are the downfalls, you may ask.

 Caffeine in Oolong Tea

-By drinking the sweet and aromatic tea, you’ll have better heart health, stress relief, and endless elements that Oolong Tea brings to your body and mentality like we mentioned.
-As well as the healthiness to the drink, it also tastes exceptional!
-If you haven’t tried it, make sure to make some time to taste the tea.
+By drinking the sweet and aromatic tea, you’ll have better heart health, stress relief, and other endless benefits.
+Plus, oolong tea tastes exceptional!
+If you haven’t tried it, be sure to free up some time to taste the tea.
 Maybe add some boba pearls to spice it up!

 That’s all we have for oolong tea for now.
 Let us know what you thoughts on about oolong tea, do you like the taste or is black tea better for you?
 Oh and don’t forget, just talk about boba, duh!